-The image scroller shortcode enables you to create a slideshow on your page.
-An example of such an image scroller can be found on the university´s starting page: www.uni-mainz.de
+Use the image scroller shortcode to add a slideshow to your page.
+An example of such an image scroller/slider can be found on the university´s start page: www.uni-mainz.de

 You activate this plugin in the